 Discount rate: Aircraft lease agreements do not clearly define the interest rate implicit in a lease.
-Since the fair values of the aircraft are provided publicly by third parties, Finnair is able to calculate the implicit interest rate for each qualifying aircraft operating lease.
-The rate implicit in the lease is defined as the rate that causes the sum of the present value of the lease payments and the present value of the residual value of the underlying asset at the end of the lease to equal the fair value of the underlying asset.
+Since the fair these contracts have been mainly excluded from the lease liability. values of the aircraft are provided publicly by third parties, Finnair is able to calculate the implicit interest rate for each qualifying aircraft operating lease.
+The rate implicit in the lease is defined as the rate that causes the sum of the Other leases (cars and ground equipment) present value of the lease payments and the present value of the residual value of the underlying asset at the end of the Other leases are comprised mainly of company cars and ground equipment, where the lease is considered long term and therefore are qualified as IFRS 16 leases. lease to equal the fair value of the underlying asset.

 Maintenance costs: Finnair recognizes provisions for leased aircraft to maintain the aircraft during the period of the lease.
 For owned aircraft, provisions are not recognized because the cost is avoidable, by for instance selling the asset.
 IFRS 16 requires including restoration costs in the right-of-use asset.
-Finnair uses the criteria of whether the maintenance cost is avoidable or unavoidable in determining whether the maintenance cost is capitalised to the right-of-use asset or not.
+Finnair uses the criteria of whether the maintenance cost is avoidable or unavoidable in determining whether the maintenance cost is capitalised to the rightof-use asset or not.